AnkitMistry0190/Generate-Random_Password/README.md

 Password Generator
 Overview
-This project is a simple yet effective password generator designed to create strong, random passwords.
+This project is a simple and efficient password generator designed to create strong, random passwords.
 It ensures that each password contains a mix of uppercase letters, lowercase letters, numbers, and symbols, making it highly secure and suitable for various applications.

 Features
 Random Password Generation: Generates a 12-character password with a mix of uppercase letters, lowercase letters, numbers, and symbols.